tstone/googlespell/README.md

-Google has canceled the spelling service: https://tracker.moodle.org/browse/MDL-38867
+## UPDATE: Google has canceled the spelling service:

+See:
+https://tracker.moodle.org/browse/MDL-38867